Skip to content

 Common Questions About Functions

-Printing displays a value on the screen.
+Printing shows a value on the screen.
 Returning sends a value back to where the function was called, so it can be used or stored.

-Use print when you want to display something for the user to see.
+Use print to display something for the user.
 Use return when you want to send a result back for further use in your program.

 Can a function take more than one argument?

 Yes!
-You can list multiple arguments in the parentheses when defining your function.
+List multiple arguments in the parentheses when defining your function.

-What happens if I call a function without providing all the required arguments?
+What happens if I call a function without all the required arguments?

 Python will give you an error.
 Make sure to provide all required arguments unless your function has default values.

-How do I test if my function works correctly with different inputs?
+How do I test if my function works with different inputs?

 Call your function with various inputs and check if the results are what you expect.